itskatt/Extracursus/README.md

 # Extracursus

+---
+**NOTE**

+Since the Nice university moved to a new login system, Extracursus can no longer connect to Intracursus and retrieve grades.
+Moreover, with me graduating and leaving, I no longer feel the need to maintain this project.

+This project is now retired, thanks for the support.

+---

 ## Motivation

 The website that my university uses to handle our grades is old and not practical to use